byui-cse/cse251-course/week07/prepare.md

 Review of the program example above:

 the `results` variable is a list of "future" work by the process pool.
 This statement is quick to run as once the list is complete, Python will run the next line in your program.
-At this point, some of the processes in the pool are starting to process the data.
+At this point, some of the processes in the pool as been started and is processing the data.

 ```python
 results = [pool.apply_async(sum_all_values, args=(x,)) for x in range(10000, 10000 + 10)]